 Fixing Microphone Problems

-If you are having some trouble with your microphone in Adobe Connect, here are a few tips that may help:
+If you are having some trouble with audio or your microphone in Adobe Connect, here are a few tips that may help:

 - Be sure your microphone is plugged in BEFORE you access an Adobe Connect meeting.
 Otherwise, close the Adobe Connect window, plug in your microphone, and try to access the meeting again.